Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-3-xdm-implementation.md

 1. Select a Product from the list.
 2. In the `XDM Product Review Example` section:
    - Fill in the `Reviewer email` with a sample email address.
-   - Select a rating for the selected product.
+   - Add the rating for the selected product.
-   - Write your comments.
+   - Write your comment.
    - Click `Submit Review`.
-3. Repeat these steps multiple times to "collect" multiple reviews.
+3. Repeat these steps multiple times to "collect" product reviews.

 ## View the Product reviews in Adobe Experience Platform